 ]

 The above output is the name of the instance I’d like to delete.
-Wit its name, I can delete the instance using the following command line [2]:
+With its name, the instance can be deleted using the following command line [2]:

 ❯ aws lightsail delete-instance --instance-name 'WordPress-1'